RolfOlayan/COMP3040-Group2-A3-API/Group02_A3_Part01_v1.md

 ```

 ## Sample Requests & Sample Responses
-There are two _sample requests_ for getting a professor's rating from our API, they include:
+There are three _sample requests_ for getting a professor's rating from our API, they include:
 ```
 https://api.howsmyprof.org/random
 https://api.howsmyprof.org/faculty/argiculture